This article is authored by MOI Global instructor Sid Choraria, Portfolio Manager of Asian Equities at Amiral Gestion, based in Singapore.

 About The Author: Sid Choraria

 Sid received his MBA from New York University Stern School in 2011 and was recipient of the Harvey Beker Scholarship.
-During his MBA, Sid worked at Bandera Partners in New York under Jeff Gramm, Founder of Bandera Partners, Author of "Dear Chairman" and Adjunct Value Investing Professor of Columbia Business School.
+During his MBA, Sid worked at Bandera Partners, a fund focused on small mid cap activism, run by Jeff Gramm, Author of "Dear Chairman", Greg Bylinsky and Andy Shpiz.

 More posts by Sid Choraria